 CIT Savings does not charge monthly service fees

 Keep more of your hard-earned money.
-The CIT High Yield Savings Account is a fee free bank account.
+CITBank savings accounts are fee free bank accounts.
 No monthly maintenance fees and no monthly service fees.

 Pay yourself first